-- Adding digital certificates.

-- Removing digital certificates.

-- Searching digital certificates.

-- Searching a list of revoked digital certificates.
+- Adding digital certificates. - Enabling and disabling digital certificates. - Searching digital certificates. - Searching a list of revoked digital certificates.

 To speed up the process of obtaining digital certificates and current information on revoked certificates, the store caches the currently used certificate chain and information about revoked certificates.